Tilapia Fingerlings Advice and Recommendations

 Many companies require that you submit photos of your tilapia fingerlings cut in half before they give you a refund or replacement.
 Are they calling you a liar?
-In some cases yes, but it's more likely that they need proof of death for their wholesaler.
-Most of the people selling tilapia fingerlings on the Internet aren't even hatcheries, they are re-sellers.
+In some cases yes, but it's more likely that they need proof of death for their supplier.
+Most of the people selling tilapia fingerlings on the Internet aren't hatcheries, they are fishmongers.
 They buy fingerlings at a discount from an actual hatchery, then re-sell them online for a premium.
-Online sites like Tilapia Depot, Urban Farming Guys, Allied Aqua, Tilapia Fingerlings (.com), are all examples of re-sellers, some of whom present themselves as hatcheries.
-By making you cut their tilapia fingerlings in half, and then submitting a photo as proof, they are securing their refund not yours.
+By making you cut the tilapia fingerlings in half and then submitting a photo as proof they are actually securing their refund not yours.

-If you buy tilapia fingerlings from an actual hatchery, chances are you will be afforded a no-quesitons-asked replacement or refund policy.
-This is because hatcheries raise so many tilapia fingerlings, that the loss represented by your order is a drop in the bucket.
+If you buy tilapia fingerlings from an actual hatchery, chances are you will be afforded a no-questions-asked replacement or refund policy.
+This is because hatcheries raise so many tilapia fingerlings that the loss represented by your order is a drop in the bucket.

 Tilapia hatcheries keep the best fingerlings for their own customers.
 It's what they are paid to do.
-The remaining fish are junk by comparison.
-There remaining tilapia fingerlings are used in-house, as food for other fish such as bass, or sold to the public as feeder fish.
+The remaining fish are inferior by comparison.
+The sub-par tilapia fingerlings are used in-house as food for other fish such as bass or sold to the public as feeder fish or bait.
 The situation is no different than the stores that sell live crickets and gold fish to their customers with carnivorous pets.
-The tilapia hatchery doesn't know, or really even care for that matter, what their unwanted fingerlings will be used for.
-Unfortunately, this is the primary source of fingerlings for nearly every tilapia re-seller.
+The tilapia hatchery doesn't know or really even care for that matter what their unwanted fingerlings will be used for.
+Unfortunately, this is the primary source of fingerlings for nearly every tilapia fishmonger.

-Amazon and eBay are the lands of the accidental breeders when it comes to tilapia Fingerlings.
-One source of tilapia farming information who I respect, introduced me to the term "accidental breeder".
+EBay is the land of the accidental breeders when it comes to tilapia Fingerlings.
+One source of tilapia farming information that I respect, introduced me to the term "accidental breeder".
 These are people with aquaponic systems who wake up one morning to discover an IBC tote filled with baby tilapia fry.
-Many of these aquaponic growers are also do-it-yourselfers, so they aren't shy about trying to make a little money with their new-found fish.
+Many of these aquaponic growers are also do-it-yourselfers so they aren't shy about trying to make a little money with their newly-found fish.

-At first, this may seem like no big deal, until you think about it.
+At first buying on eBay may seem like no big deal, but that acceptance fades when you start to really think about it.
 Where did they buy their original fish?
-From a re-seller?
 Were their fish really a pure strain?
-Or did they buy them from a re-seller who lied to them.
-Are they going to be able to offer help if your fish get sick?
-Or offer advice that fits your situation?
-Or offer any support at all?
+Did they buy them from a fishmonger who lied to them?
+Are they going to be able to offer any help if their fish get sick?
+Will they offer advice that fits your situation?
+Will they offer any legitimate support at all?

 Don't buy according to price alone

-The whole reason why hatcheries pick out the best tilapia fingerlings, and discard the rest, is because they are only concerned with the fastest growing fish.
+The whole reason why hatcheries pick out the best tilapia fingerlings and discard the rest is because they are only concerned with the fastest growing fish.
 Commercial tilapia farms can't be competitive if their fish don't grow as fast as possible.
-The difference between a fast and a slow growing tilapia getting to market size can mean months.
-Every pound of fish costs a certain amount to raise, and the longer that it takes, the more that it costs.
-A slow growing tilapia can cost three times as much as a fast growing tilapia to get to one pound..
+The difference between a fast and a slow growing tilapia growing to market size can be months.
+Every pound of fish costs a certain amount to raise and the longer that it takes the more that it costs.
+A slow growing tilapia can cost three times as much to raise to one pound as a fast growing tilapia..

 Shopping by price alone will only ensure that you pay more to raise the fish to an edible size.
 That said, paying the highest price has nothing to do with the over-all cost of your fully grown tilapia.
 Your only real option is to educate yourself.
-Only buy from actual tilapia hatcheries that answer their phone, or return your call within a reasonable time.
-And by all means, do call them.
-It's easy to sell handfuls of garbage anonymously or via email.
 Look carefully at their websites.
 Are they informative?
 Do they endeavor to educate as well as support?
-Or are they just a bunch of places to spend money.
+Or are they just a bunch of places to spend your money.